preetisawant/runtimes/liberty/updates.md

 ## A list of the latest updates in the Liberty buildpack.

-### June 18, 2019: Updated Liberty buildpack v3.34
+### August 17, 2019: Updated Liberty buildpack v3.35

 * The default Liberty runtime GA version is [19.0.0.6](https://openliberty.io/blog/2019/06/21/microprofile-rest-client-19006.html).
+* The alternate Liberty runtime GA version `19.0.0.8` was added.
+* The default JRE is IBM Small footprint JRE version [8 SR5 FP37](https://developer.ibm.com/javasdk/2019/06/27/ibm-sdk-java-technology-edition-version-8-service-refresh-5-fix-pack-37/).
+* The AdoptOpenJDK OpenJ9 alternate JRE was updated to version 11.0.4+11_openj9-0.15.1.

+### July 18, 2019: Updated Liberty buildpack v3.34

+* The default Liberty runtime GA version is [19.0.0.6](https://openliberty.io/blog/2019/06/21/microprofile-rest-client-19006.html).
-* The alternate Liberty runtime GA version is `19.0.0.7` was added.
+* The alternate Liberty runtime GA version is [19.0.0.7](https://openliberty.io/blog/2019/07/18/microprofile-30-developer-experience.html) was added.
 * The IBM JRE version was updated to [8 SR5 FP37](https://developer.ibm.com/javasdk/2019/06/27/ibm-sdk-java-technology-edition-version-8-service-refresh-5-fix-pack-37/).
 * The OpenJ9 version 11.03 alternate JRE was updated to version 11.0.3+7_openj9-0.14.3.

 ### June 14, 2019: Updated Liberty buildpack v3.33-20190619-1058

 * The default Liberty runtime GA version was changed to the [19.0.0.6](https://openliberty.io/blog/2019/06/21/microprofile-rest-client-19006.html) release.
 * The alternate Liberty runtime GA version is also the `19.0.0.6` release.
 * The IBM JRE version was updated to [8 SR5 FP36](https://developer.ibm.com/javasdk/2019/05/31/ibm-sdk-java-technology-edition-version-8-service-refresh-5-fix-pack-36/).

 ### May 17, 2019: Updated Liberty buildpack v3.32-20190523-1138

 * The default Liberty runtime GA version is [19.0.0.3](https://openliberty.io/blog/2019/03/28/microprofile22-liberty-19003.html).
 * The alternate Liberty runtime GA version [19.0.0.5](https://openliberty.io/blog/2019/05/24/java11-hotspot-19005.html) was added.
 * The IBM JRE version was updated to 8 SR5 FP35.
 * The OpenJ9 version 11.03 was added as an alternate JRE.

 ### April 26, 2019: Updated Liberty buildpack v3.31-20190423-1354